A young man sits in a coffee shop on his laptop.

 What is a credit report?

-Three credit reporting agencies (Experian, TransUnion, and Equifax) are responsible for creating credit reports.
+Three credit reporting agencies (Experian®, TransUnion®, and Equifax®) are responsible for creating credit reports.
 They collect information from financial institutions, collection agencies, and public records, compile it into a report, and then sell it to banks and other lenders who use it to decide if they want to lend you money and at what rate.
-Other businesses might use this information to decide if they want to rent you a house or provide you with a cell phone.
+Based on information from the CFPB, other businesses might use this information to decide if they want to rent you a house or provide you with a cell phone.
 Some employers might review your credit report before deciding if they want to offer you a job.

 If you review your credit report from each credit bureau, you may find differences between them.
 This is because the information on your credit reports comes from financial institutions and collection agencies that may not report to all three credit bureaus.
 Reviewing your credit report from all three bureaus allows you to see if there are any differences.